 - Superman is outright disturbed that Tony offered him a full-time spot on the Avengers without running it by his guardian, arguing that it's tantamount to kidnapping.

-- Mythology Gag: He does briefly assume Garfield Spider-Man's voice in How Spider-Man: Homecoming Should Have Ended in the Washington Monument scene.
+- Mythology Gag: He briefly assumes his Andrew Garfield counterpart's voice in How Spider-Man: Homecoming Should Have Ended in the Washington Monument scene.

 - Parental Issues: In the Café scene of How Captain America Civil War Should Have Ended, Spidey expresses some concerns about Tony Stark potentially dating his aunt May.Spider-Man: Are you gonna date my aunt?
 Because...
 I don't know if I'm ready for you to be my... my dad-uncle...

 - Tempting Fate: Declares that he, unlike his two previous iterations, won't be replaced any time soon.
 Cue Miles Morales promptly sticking his head in the door.

 - Throw the Dog a Bone: After being the resident Butt-Monkey of the Super Café, Spidey finally joined the Marvel Cinematic Universe, and thus entered the Café.

 The first Spider-Man of Miles Morales' universe, as voiced by Chris Pine.
 He claims to be the all of the above Spider-Men.